Showing posts with label phone. Show all posts

 2. Pair the BTech radio to the push to talk (PTT) button.
 Follow the directions that come with the radio and PTT button.

 3. Pair the BTech radio to your helmet intercom via Bluetooth setting it as a second phone.
 Follow the instructions for putting the radio in paring mode.
 Then put the helmet intercom in pairing mode to pair to a phone.
 Treat the radio as a 2nd phone in this case.
 With HJC/Sena you enter the configuration menu using the helmet intercom buttons until you hear "pair second phone".
+Somewhat similar with the Cardo.
+On the Cardo hold the phone button until you hear "phone paring" then roll the roller forward and you should hear "second phone pairing".

 Wednesday, January 1, 2020